The Human Failure

 Just as a note, we used to say the owner/investor takes the risk and the employee gets a safe income.
 This has become bullshit.
 Small time entrepreneurs take the risk, big business buys what works.
 Money makes money.
 It rather has become risky to be an employee at the bottom, and the low pay doesn’t make up for that.
 It increases the risk.
 They are in danger of getting fired, have less and less rights, with less and less pay and must take more jobs (bad for health) to make up for it.
 This unfairness in itself should be reason enough to start changing things.
 If only you dared and knew how.

 Thousands of years our elites have sought to stay in power and developed over time a culture that made that the normal.
 Infinite growth and unquestionable obedience are part of humans cultural DNA.
 It’s now the core of the problems we face.
 In recent years the Elite even stepped up their game.
+Staying in power, selling their messages (marketing) having become major sciences, run by people who don’t see, what the bigger picture of it is.
 Ownership rules have made that 3 people can own as much as the bottom half of all Americans.
 Our eco-systems and climate is on point of collapse, yet the current elites show no real incentive to hurry up major shifts towards regenerative design, let alone protect the last healthy bits over nature as hard as they can.
 And we’ve almost always supported their power and accepted their position as normal.
 Except this ‘normal’ has in the last centuries turned into a highly destructive invention.
 If we can’t trust a violent revolution will make a healthy difference, nor can we trust our governments to help us, then what can we do?
 Let’s work from the story above:

 1. Support help anything, anyone that gives hope.